cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 Result:
 - All field mappings are defined
 - Hub tables will have all load operations defined
-- sat tables will have load operations defined, except if all mappings are "*"
+- sat tables will have load operations defined
 - link tables will have load operations, that are the result of explicit mappings
 - Completeness of the mappings is checked